campjacob/campjacob.github.io/_resources/essays/my-dissertation-format-and-implementation.md

 Course Title: Creative Inquiry - Scholarship for the 21st Century
 Course Session: Week 12
 Location: Large Group Discussion
-Topic: My Dissertation paper: Part B Discussion
+Topic: "My Dissertation paper: Part B Discussion"
 ---

 It has been a good process going through and writing both parts A and B of this assignment.
 For me, of all of the doubts I have... probably the doubt that is the strongest is about the actual format of my dissertation.
 While I know that I don't likely need to have that nailed down currently, it still feels very top of mind.